Advance your career through our fully online MBA program.

 Online MBA program overview

-Wayne State's online MBA program is a non-thesis, 100% online program with no required visits to campus.
+Wayne State's fully online MBA program requires no entrance exams or visits to campus.
 The program is nationally ranked for affordability, and tuition is a flat rate, regardless of residency.
 Our online MBA program is also accredited by the International Accreditation Council for Business Education, with classes taught by faculty who hold the highest degree.
-You can follow the main MBA program, or add one of three focus areas: accounting, human resources, or supply chain management.
+You can follow the main MBA program, or add one of four focus areas: accounting, human resources, leadership, or supply chain management.

 What's more, our online MBA program provides an affordable and efficient pathway for high school educators to earn the credentials needed to teach dual credit in high schools.
 To become an instructor in WSC's dual credit program, you must have a master’s degree with at least 18 semester hours of graduate-level coursework in the subject being taught.